 The Navy has boatloads of interesting terms and histories.
 The Yard is a colorful place too, with its own unique history and heritage (and language).
 A special thank you to the USNA Museum, who has the gouge on all things USNA and gave us thousands of terms to contemplate!
 There are many many more terms we can explore in future posts.
 In the meantime, come get the gouge for yourself and enjoy your own Naval Academy experience!

-The NABSD supports the Brigade of Midshipmen in their 140+ clubs and activities, as well as their uniforms, shoes, books and much more.
-When you shop at Navyonline, take a USNA tour, visit the USNA Museum, and choose to dine at the restaurants and shop at the stores on the Yard, all of your proceeds go directly back to the Brigade.
-We look forward to welcoming both pollywogs and shellbacks aboard!
+The NABSD supports the Brigade of Midshipmen by helping fund extracurricular activities like cultural arts, theater, music, club sports and more.
+When you shop at Navyonline, take a USNA tour, visit the USNA Museum and dine at the restaurants and shop at the stores on the Yard, your proceeds go directly to the Brigade.
+We look forward to welcoming you aboard, whether you’re a pollywog or a shellback!